Hylton Castle: 20th century

-After Colonel Brigg's death in 1900, the castle passed into the hands of the Wearmouth Coal Company about 1908, and from there to the National Coal Board.
+After Colonel Briggs' death in 1900, the castle passed into the hands of the Wearmouth Coal Company about 1908, and from there to the National Coal Board.
 Due to the expansion of Sunderland in the 1940s, the castle became surrounded by housing estates including those of Castletown and Hylton Castle.
 The castle was vandalised and had the lead from its roof stolen.
 In 1950, due to local pressure and the threat of demolition, the castle and chapel were taken into the care of the Ministry of Works.
 Due to the advanced decay of the 19th-century alterations, the ministry removed all internal partitions and consolidated the shell to reveal the remaining medieval masonry.
 The ministry also appointed a full-time custodian and replaced the missing lead roof with roofing felt to make the site waterproof.

 In 1994, Channel 4's Time Team undertook excavations on the Eastern Terrace.
 Their investigations revealed evidence of a medieval hall to the east of the castle; it has been suggested that the hall was used as a dining area.